16patsle/wordpress-csp-manager/README.md

 ## Changelog

 This plugin's development happens in [its GitHub repo](https://github.com/16patsle/wordpress-csp-manager).
+Feel free to send bug reports there.

 ### 1.0.0